qiyuangong/Basic_Mondrian/README.md

 Basic Mondrian
 ===========================
 Mondrian is a Top-down greedy data anonymization algorithm for relational dataset, proposed by Kristen LeFevre in his papers[1].
-The raw mondrian is designed for numerical attributes.
+The raw Mondrian is designed for numerical attributes.
 When comes to categorical attributes, Mondrian needs to transform categorical attributes to numerical ones.
-This transformations is not good for some applications.
-In 2006[2], LeFevre proposed basic Mondrian, which supports both categorical and numerical attributes.
-The basic Mondrian can efficiently split categorical attributes with the help of generlization hierachies.
+This transformation is not good for some applications.
+In 2006[2], LeFevre proposed basic Mondrian, which supports both categorical and numerical attributes, named `Basic_Mondrian`.
+The `Basic_Mondrian` can efficiently split categorical attributes with the help of generalization hierarchies.

+**Note that in most paper who claim that they used Mondrian with generalization hierarchies, it must be `Basic_Mondrian`.
+Because raw Mondrian doesn't need generalization hierarchies.**

-This repository is an **open source python implementation for baisc Mondrian**.
+This repository is an **open source python implementation for basic Mondrian**.
 I implement this algorithm in python for further study.

 ### Motivation
 Researches on data privacy have lasted for more than ten years, lots of great papers have been published.
 However, only a few open source projects are available on Internet [3-4], most open source projects are using algorithms proposed before 2004!
 Fewer projects have been used in real life.
 Worse more, most people even don't hear about it.
 Such a tragedy!